By Ed Malaker

 Here’s a Van Zant pickup installation guide that shows you how to install any type that they create, from vintage P90s to modern humbuckers.
-We’ll explain the details in the text and provide you with an illustration you can follow for each kind.
+We explain the details in the text and provide you with an illustration for each kind of pickup.

 What Are Van Zandt Pickups?